SJ4035 - Practical Journalism (2018/19)

 Students who read all the required texts, participate in all the class activities and complete the required assessments and assignments, should be able to:

-- Analyse and interpret information from a variety of sources and communicate the results to a variety of target media, audiences and cultures.
+7. Analyse and interpret information from a variety of sources and communicate the results to a variety of target media, audiences and cultures

-• Summative and formative assessment will comprise: one portfolio of a) short news stories of 250 words with follow-up ideas; Total 1,000 words.
+Summative and formative assessment will comprise: one portfolio of a) short news stories of 250 words with follow-up ideas; Total 1,000 words.
 Logs of contacts as well.
-One of these stories to be multi-media
+Feedback given within one week.

-• PLUS a timed class exercise of a) a news story of between 250- 300 words; b) a short story (nib) of between 30-50 words; c) tweet to link to story
+PLUS a timed class exercise of a) a news story of between 250- 300 words; b) a short story (nib) of between 30-50 words; c) tweet to link to story.
+Feedback, both one-to-one and electronically given within two weeks.

-• and moderation by tutors of journal measuring contribution in class, to include blogging and online profile.
+Additionally, moderation by tutors of journal measuring contribution in class, to include blogging and online profile.
+Comments will be added weekly,

 Brooke, H., 2007.
 Your Right to Know: a Citizen's Guide to the Freedom of Information Act.
 London: Pluto.